marc2332/bliss/doc/docs/shell_typing_helper.md

 To serve the demand of a simplified syntax when entering commands in the bliss shell (without additional parenthesis and commas compared to ‘spec’) a *typing helper* has been put in place.
-It is a tightrope walk to respect:
+It is hard to respect both:

-* only clean python code syntax
+* the python code syntax
-* enable users to type commands in similar way as they are used to e.g. in Spec
+* enable users to type commands in similar way as they are used to in Spec

 ## Typing in the shell